cengenproject/bulk_align/README.md

 * bsn8: qc and alignment done successively to keep sample names.
 * bsn9: same results as bsn8, but processes refactored to have a single step per process.
 * bsn10: fastq-screen before alignment, additional fastQC after alignment (on the bam).
 In addition, refactoring: database gets updated by each relevant process so the Channel that gets passed around contains only the main files.
+* bsn12: updates to use Nextflow DSL2, adapted for larger sample, replaced nudup with umi-tools